MinseokKim0813/genre_predictor/README.md

 6. **Model Checkpointing:** The best model (based on validation loss) is saved as `genre_predictor_model_BCE.pth`, which includes model weights, MultiLabelBinarizer for label encoding, and training configuration.

 7. **Evaluation:** After training, the model can be evaluated using `Training/evaluate_model.py`, which tests multiple thresholds and calculates comprehensive metrics including Accuracy, Precision, Recall, and F1 Scores.

+### Download the Dataset

+To train the model, you need to obtain the movie poster images dataset:

+- You need to obtain the movie poster images dataset separately.
+- The images should be organized in `cleaned_posters_local/` (preferred) or `Data/cleaned_posters/`.
+- Each image should be named as `{poster_id}.jpg`.
+- The `meta_processed.csv` file should contain the corresponding genre labels for each poster ID.

 ## Data Processing Pipeline